vinkla/laravel-shield/README.md

 #### HTTP Basic Auth Credentials

 The user credentials which are used when logging in with HTTP basic authentication.
-You can generate new credentials by running the artisan command `shield:generate`.
+You can hash new user credentials by running the artisan command `shield:hash`.

 ## Usage